 The New Relic Query Language (NRQL), similar to SQL, is a query language for making calls against the Insights event database.
 NRQL enables you to query data collected from your application, host, or other entity and transform that data into dynamic charts.
 From there, you can interpret your data to better understand your systems, application, and business.

 Use the query tool

-The command line query tool appears at the top of your dashboards and the Query history page.
+The command line query tool appears at the top of your dashboards and the Query page.
 Use it to build out commands with SQL-style syntax.
 As you type, the auto-completion feature suggests attributes, and it flags syntax errors with a red underline.
 For more information about NRQL syntax, see NRQL reference.